 “So long?
 What do you mean, so long?”
 I asked, ignoring what the words ‘cryogenically frozen’ implied.
 The confident girl pointed towards a small numerical dial on the top of one of the pods.

-“25 years, every single one of them,” said the ginger man, bitterly.
+“25 years, every single one of them,” she said, bitterly.
 “We’ve been asleep for a quarter of a century.”

-That was a funny old premise, being asleep for so long.
+That was a funny old premise.
 Let’s think about this for a moment.
 25 years.
-What would it mean to miss out on such a long amount of time?
+What would it mean to skip through such a long amount of time?
 All the important stuff I would have missed back home… What about my parents?
 What was the last thing I said to my wife?
 My kids?
 Would they even be alive?
 Wait a second, did I even have a wife?
 Hang on a minute.
 There’s something really wrong here… That’s when I realised.

 “I don’t remember my family…” I whimpered.
 “I… I don’t remember my name.”
 It was true, and the fact that I had only just realised was petrifying.
 I was straining myself to remember these basic details but the only picture I could paint was blank.
 This prank was getting more and more sinister by the second.
 “What the hell did you guys do to me?
 Have I been drugged?
 Tell me what’s going on!”
 Before I knew it I had an arm round me.
 It was the dark haired girl.